EventStore/documentation/docs/server/v5/server/server/threading.md

 ### Effect on reads

-The size of read operations is dependent on the size of the events written, not on the database chunk size, which has a fixed logical size.
+The size of read operations is dependent on the size of the events appended, not on the database chunk size, which has a fixed logical size.
 Larger reads (subject to the operating system page size) result in more time being spent in system calls, and less availability of reader threads.

 ### Increasing the readers count